alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-after-lian-should-child-be-attributed-to-his-grandfather.md

 ---
-date: 2020/08/31
+date: 2020-08-31
 hijri: '1442-01-12'
 lang: en
 layout: post
-mass_edited: true
+group2: true
 publisher: alsalafiyyah.manhaj@gmail.com
-shaykhs:
-- Shaykh Abdul-Aziz Aal al-Shaykh
-- Shaykh Abdul-Aziz ibn Baz
-- Shaykh Salih Fawzan
-- Shaykh Bakr Abu Zayd
-- Shaykh Abdullah ibn Ghudayyan
+tags: alifta
-source: Fatawa Al-Lajnah Ad-Da'imah no. 17910
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 17910
 title: After Li'an, should the child be attributed to his grandfather?
+summary: "The child in question should be attributed to his mother and your father is regarded as his maternal grandfather."
 ---

-Question:
+### Question:

 About 20 years ago, my sister married a man and I was young at that time.
 She immediately became pregnant, but only Allah knows if the child was from her husband or someone else.
 Consequently, the husband disowned the child and they were referred to the courts where they were given a legal ruling.
 There were witnesses and Li'an (allegation of adultery against a wife, accompanied by mutual invoking of Allah’s Curse/Wrath if lying) and the matter was finally resolved.